 - 3 teaspoons Dijon Mustard

-Once stirred together, simply refrigerate, and the vegan tartar sauce will thicken while in the refrigerator.
-Then, simply add it to your favorite vegan recipe.
+Once stirred together, refrigerate, and the vegan tartar sauce will thicken while in the refrigerator.
+Then, add it to your favorite vegan recipe.
 As a result, vegan tartar sauce tastes great on Vegan Crab Cakes!